-Comparing car insurance can help you find the best deals and it’s tempting just to pick the cheapest price without fully checking the details of the policy.
+Comparing car insurance can help you find the best deals, though it's tempting just to pick the cheapest price without fully checking the details of each policy.

 What affects car insurance costs?

-So before comparing quotes it’s a good idea to understand what factors really do affect the cost of your car insurance:
+So before comparing quotes it's a good idea to understand the factors that affect the cost of your car insurance.

 - Your address.

 - Your driving experience (how many years since you passed your test as well as any speeding or other offences).